kosmonowt/food-koop/README.md

 	* Add reload on count only when more than listable items (for larger databases)
 * DELETE not working yet.
 * Add Badges with product.count on product overview
-* Direct Ordering in Product View only for admin
-* Switching product_state only for admin
 * After Updating Product also update in list view and product order list
-* Allow only Admin to edit product attribute!
 * Redesign colors: Only <td> on checkbox will have colors indicating the completeness of the order.
 * Email to user and member when order was sent as well as wenn order arrived
 	* Do not inform change-applying user
 * CHECK findOr404 in controller
-* BUG: Uncaught TypeError: undefined is not a function
+* Solve Problem: enableInput (products should be editable in order-form)
+* Allow only Admin to edit product attribute!
+(ZURÜCKGESTELLT)

 ### Users
 * Edit User Group Settings needs update